 Classical Nahuatl, spoken at the time of the 16th century Conquest, is comparatively well-attested and researched.
 Missionaries published several detailed grammars of the language, the best-known of which is Horacio Carochi’s 1645 Arte de la lengua Mexicana, a pioneering work in the history of descriptive linguistics.
 Several modern textbooks and dictionaries also exist, particularly of Classical Nahuatl and the larger dialects, while some smaller dialects remain virtually undocumented.
 Studies by Canger, Dakin, and Campbell and Langacker have been influential in recent debates about the history of Nahuatl varieties and how they are relate to each other, including proposals for a fundamental east-west division and a “center-periphery” model that proposes a grouping of central dialects in the valley of Mexico surrounded by three peripheral groups: western, eastern, and Huasteca.

-We also produced a sample podcast which students anywhere can utilize to learn the language.
-This one covers things we see in the sky, fruits, vegetables, things in the kitchen, furniture, people and some simple actions.
+ELA also produced a sample podcast which students anywhere can utilize to learn the language, covering things that can be seen in the sky, fruits, vegetables, things in the kitchen, furniture, people and some simple actions.

 Right click here to download: Nahuatl Podcast

 The material for this podcast is largely based on the Nahuatl picture dictionary produced by SIL, Mexico which can be downloaded from here.

 ELA also collaborated with photographer Ed Lefkowicz on his exhibit New York’s native speakers of Nahuatl.